 ABSTRACT

 Increases in brain size over the course of evolutionary time have been observed in multiple mammalian lineages, including Hominins.
 This has inspired a variety of competing proposals for underlying forces driving brain size increase.
 Large-scale changes in climate are one such proposed explanation.
-However different aspects of the climate (e.g. Trend, Variability, Rate) have traditionally been promoted as alternate scenarios behind global climatic forcing of Hominin evolution, without addressing the possibility that both of these highly interrelated climatic variables could simultaneously be contributing factors.
+However different aspects of the climate (e.g. Trend, Variability, Rate) have been promoted as alternate scenarios behind global climatic forcing of Hominin evolution, without addressing the possibility that these highly interrelated climatic variables could simultaneously be contributing factors.
 Furthermore, previous investigations of this topic have not appropriately accounted for temporal autocorrelation by detrending time series data, leading to a prevalence of false positive relationships between brain size and climate.

 Here we investigated the relationship between different measures of the global oxygen isotope record (Trend, Variability, and Rate of change) and cranial capacity (CC), first using a dataset of 222 fossil species representing five different mammalian orders.
 Analyses were then repeated using 298 ancestral CCs statistically reconstructed from extant mammals.
-While CC was predicted by some aspects of global climate in some taxa, notably non-Hominin Primates, Hominin brain size was shown to be unrelated to climatic forces.
+While CC was correlated with some aspects of global climate in some taxa, notably non-Hominin Primates, Hominin brain size was shown to be unrelated to climatic forces.
 This study does not support previous assertions that climatic shifts drove Hominin brain evolution and describes statistical methods that can guard against false positive relationships that time series data is highly susceptible to.

 INTRODUCTION